zammagoude/TicTacToe-ReactApp/README.md

 # Tic Tac Toe React App

-I created this web game as the third course project for IE992 course, University of Guilan.
+I created this web game as the third coursework for IE992 course, University of Guilan.

 ## How to play